List of awards and nominations received by Kirsten Dunst: Screen Actors Guild Awards

 The Screen Actors Guild Awards are organized by the Screen Actors Guild‐American Federation of Television and Radio Artists.
 First awarded in 1995, the awards aim to recognize excellent achievements in film and television.

 Miscellaneous awards

 AACTA International Awards

 The Australian Academy of Cinema and Television Arts Awards are presented annually by the Australian Academy of Cinema and Television Arts (AACTA) to recognize and honor achievements in the film and television industry.

 Blockbuster Entertainment Awards

 Bodil Awards

 The Bodil Awards are the major Danish film awards presented annually by Danish Film Critics Association.
 Established in 1948, it is one of the oldest film awards in Europe.

 Critics' Choice Movie Awards

 The Critics' Choice Movie Awards are presented annually since 1995 by the Broadcast Film Critics Association for outstanding achievements in the cinema industry.

 Critics' Choice Television Awards

 The Critics' Choice Television Awards are presented annually since 2011 by the Broadcast Television Journalists Association.
 The awards were launched "to enhance access for broadcast journalists covering the television industry".

+Critics' Choice Super Awards

 Empire Awards

 The Empire Awards is a British awards ceremony held annually to recognize cinematic achievements.